Ready to serve those in need?

 Independent Presbyterian Church believes strongly in continuing to carry out Christ's ministry in Birmingham and the world through acts of service.
-Learn more about how IPC Community Ministries serves others, and how you can to live out your faith in the community.
+Learn more about IPC Community Ministries' service opportunities, and how you can live out your faith in the community.
 The large range of opportunities allows for all ages and skill sets to participate!

 Current Service Opportunities at IPC